Pre-configuring a Greenplum® cluster connection

 -

-Over the Internet if you have public cluster access configured.
+Over the internet if you configured public access for your cluster.

 Without an SSL connection, internal cloud network traffic is not encrypted.